georgetown-cs-edu/chirpy/README.md

 Potential deductions include, but are not limited to:
 * up to -50: does not successfully implement required functionality
+  * -7: doesn't check that user's password matches during registration
+  * -15: password authentication does not work
+* -40: does not implement "extra" functionality (see above)
+* up to -20: program instability / crashes
-* up to -10: failure to adhere to class coding guidelines
+* up to -10: failure to adhere to class code style guidelines
+* -5: frequent use of meaningless commit messages (e.g., "did stuff"); this is bad style